Arts In Context Electives

 In this course we examine some of the ways that Christian biblical narratives have appeared in late twentieth-century and early twenty-first century Hollywood movies, looking in particular at films such as The Matrix (1999),The Passion of the Christ(2004),Jesus Christ Superstar(1973),The Shawshank Redemption(1994),The Omen (1976),Children of Men (2006), and The Book of Eli (2010).
 What are the overt and subtle ways that these films seek to interpret and employ biblical texts?
 Why do they draw upon the texts they do and read them as they read them?
 What can cinematic interpretations of biblical texts reveal to us about how these texts are used in broader U.S. culture, especially to crystallize and reflect certain political, economic, ethnic, racial, sexual, and social parameters of U.S. cultures?
 How does an awareness of this scriptural dimension in a work of "popular culture" affect our interpretation of both the film and the scriptural text's meanings?
 How do varying interpretations of biblical texts help us to understand cinematic meaning?
 By assuming that we can read both biblical texts and films in multiple and contradictory ways, this class can use film as the occasion for interpreting, analyzing, and debating the meanings, cultural functions, and affective responses generated by biblical narratives in film.
 Finally, this course asks us to analyze the implications of ways in which we read texts and films.
 For this interdisciplinary course we will read selected biblical and extra-canonical texts, including selections from canonical and non-canonical gospels, the letters of Paul, and the book of Revelation, but our focus will be on the way that movies (and the people who make them and watch them) make meaning out of these biblical texts. [ more ]

-AMST 240 SEM Latina/o/x Language Politics: Hybrid Voices
+AMST 240(S) SEM Latinx Language Politics: Hybrid Voices

-AMST 242 SEM Americans Abroad
+Catalog detailsAMST 242(S) SEM Americans Abroad

-This course will explore some of the many incarnations of American experiences abroad between the end of the 19th century and the present day.
+This course will explore some of the many incarnations of American experiences abroad from the end of the 19th century to the present day.
 Materials will be drawn from novels, short stories, films, and nonfiction about Americans in Europe in times of war, peace, and pandemic.
 We will compare and contrast the experiences of novelists, soldiers, students, war correspondents, jazz musicians, and adventurers.
 What has drawn so many Americans to Europe?
 What is the difference between a tourist, an expat, and an émigré?
 What are the profound, and often comic, gaps between the traveler's expectations and the reality of living in, say, Paris or a rural village in Spain?
 What are the misadventures and unexpected rewards of living, working, writing, or even falling in love in translation?
 How did recent lockdowns and border closings impact and/or interrupt these complex experiences?
 Authors may include: Edith Wharton, Henry James, Langston Hughes, Martha Gellhorn, Ernest Hemingway, Elaine Dundy, Richard Wright, and Ben Lerner.
 Additional reading will be drawn from historical and critical works.
 All readings will be in English.
 This comparative course is designed to highlight the challenges and benefits of cultural immersion abroad.
 It will focus on the linguistic, emotional, intellectual, and social adaptation skills that are required to understand others, and oneself, in new contexts.
-Many of the authors chose, or were forced to, leave oppressive situations in the United States where their futures were limited due to factors related to politics, gender, race or class (and combinations thereof).
+Many of the authors and artists we will study chose, or were forced to, leave oppressive situations in the United States where their futures were limited due to factors related to politics, gender, race or class (and combinations thereof).
 We will study their dislocation, and freedom, and struggles to reshape their (and our) concept of "home" into something that reflects individual identity, and not one imposed by any national culture--American or foreign. [ more ]

-AMST 264(F) LEC American Art and Architecture, 1600 to Present
+Catalog detailsAMST 264 LEC American Art and Architecture, 1600 to Present

 American art is often looked at as a provincial version of the real thing--i.e., European art--and found wanting.
 This course examines American architecture, painting, and sculpture on its own terms, in the light of the social, ideological and economic forces that shaped it.
 Special attention will be paid to such themes as the Puritan legacy and attitudes toward art; the making of art in a commercial society; and the tension between the ideal and the real in American works of art. [ more ]